Criminal Cases Review Commission: History, analysis and response

 Commissioners have disagreed with claims that they are "too cautious" in making referrals by pointing to how they have in fact often allowed applicants to take their case to the Court of Appeal despite still suspecting them to be guilty, with former commissioner Ewan Smith saying in 2011: "In the four and a half years I've been on the Commission, I have only come across two people I believed to be absolutely innocent.
 In all the other cases I've sent back to the Court of Appeal, I've only been able to say I thought their conviction was unsafe.
 I have certainly referred people back who I personally believed were guilty".
 In the case of Simon Hall, who had been supported by Rough Justice and was the first UK case worked on by an innocence project to be granted an appeal by the CCRC, the referred applicant's guilt was later conclusively proved when he admitted his crimes.
 Prior to this Hall's supporters in the University of Bristol Innocence Project had accused the CCRC and Court of Appeal of not taking "claims of innocence seriously" and claimed that they hadn't been seeking "the truth of whether alleged victims of wrongful convicted are innocent or not".
 David Jessel, the miscarriage of justice campaigner who was a CCRC commissioner between 2000 and 2010, described claims that the CCRC is not concerned with innocence as "nonsense".

+CEO Karen Kneller

 In January 2025, the Justice Select Committee of the House of Commons wrote to the Justice Secretary, Shabana Mahmood, requesting that the Committee should have pre-appointment scrutiny over the role of chair of the CCRC.

 In May 2025, the chair of the Committee said of Karen Kneller, the Chief Executive of the Commission: "As a result of our concerns regarding the performance of the CCRC and the unpersuasive evidence Karen Kneller provided to the committee, we no longer feel that it is tenable for her to continue as chief executive of the CCRC."

 In May 2025, Vera Baird was appointed as Chair of the Commission on an interim basis, until December 2026.
 She will conduct a review of the operation of the Commission.

 In July 2025, Kneller resigned and Amanda Pearce was appointed as interim chief executive.